cephidstar/learn_public/BigQuery.md

 In this course, you'll become familiar with BigQuery through hands-on practice, by executing SQL queries in both the BigQuery SQL Workspace and through the BigQuery Cloud Shell.

-At the end of this course, you'll have had some practice with BigQuery and you'll be equipped with a sanbox to continue experimenting on your own, using the many resources that Google Cloud and other practitioners provide.
+At the end of this course, you'll have had some practice with BigQuery and you'll be equipped with a sandbox to continue experimenting on your own, using the many resources that Google Cloud and other practitioners provide.

 ## Connecting to the BigQuery Sandbox